Bridges to Bluffs

 • The two members of a relay team will act as the swimmer and pilot, and exchange roles when, where and as frequently as they choose.
 One race number will be assigned to the team.

-• Both relay team members must be familiar with, and prepared to follow, all rules for pilots and swimmers.
+• Both relay team members must be familiar with, and prepared to follow, all rules for pilots AND swimmers.
 For the race start, one relay team member will be the Swimmer and one will be the Pilot.
+Only one relay member will finish through the arch for their official race time.

 • Relays will start after all solo swimmers.